Policy last updated

 - complete the specialist school disability verification request form (staff login required)

-- collate all supporting documentation for the disability category/categories to be considered in the request (see Appendix B of the request form)
+- collate all supporting documentation for the disability category or categories to be considered in the request (see Appendix B of the request form)

-- provide parent/carer(s) with the privacy statement (see Appendix A of the request form) and seek signature.
+- provide parents/carers with the privacy statement (see Appendix A of the request form) and seek their signature(s).

-The responsible school must submit the request form and all supporting documentation by email to the department’s verification service provider, using the email address listed within the request form.
+The submitting school must email the request form and all supporting documentation to the department’s verification service provider using the email address on the request form.

 Request outcome

-Once submitted, the supporting documentation is evaluated against the evidence required for the relevant disability category/categories.
+Once submitted, the supporting documentation is evaluated against the evidence required for the relevant disability category or categories.
 The outcome will be emailed to the submitting school and regional disability coordinator within 7 working days of submitting a completed request.

-An outcome can be ‘verified’ or ‘not verified’ against the category criteria.
-The student’s existing school, relevant specialist setting/s and regional teams can use this outcome to support local enrolment decisions.
+An outcome can be ‘verified’ or ‘not verified’ against the disability category considered in the request.
+The student’s existing school, relevant specialist settings and regional teams must use this outcome to support local enrolment decisions.

 Appealing enrolment decisions

 Parents/carers can appeal against the decision not to approve an enrolment in a specialist setting.
 This can occur in relation to enrolments at any age or year level.
-Parents or carers seeking to appeal an enrolment decision should lodge a written appeal with the specialist setting.
-The department will then contact parents/carers with further information after an appeal is lodged.
+Parents/carers seeking to appeal an enrolment decision should lodge a written appeal with the specialist setting.
+After an appeal is lodged, the department will contact parents/carers with further information.

 Appeals are considered with reference to a specialist setting's local enrolment criteria and other local factors, such as sufficient accommodation.